ray-project/ray/doc/source/serve/deployment-graph.md

 ## Full End to End Example

-Let's put the concepts together to a full runnable DAG example including the following attributes where each node is empowered by a __[serve deployment](https://docs.ray.io/en/master/serve/core-apis.html#core-api-deployments)__:
+Let's put the concepts together to a full runnable DAG example including the following attributes:

 - All nodes in the deployment graph naturally forms a DAG structure.
 - A node could use or call into other nodes in the deployment graph.